 We moved venue once again in May 2001.
 We now meet at the Hale Institute in Upper Hale, Farnham on Wednesdays at 7:45pm.

-The last ten years have seen many changes and the club has got involved much more with the community at large.
+These years saw many changes and the club got involved much more with the community at large.
 In some ways the most dramatic change in our activities has been the advent of digital photography.
 Back in 2005 some of our members were using digital SLR cameras to produce prints, but they were a minority, and many members were still using film SLR cameras to produce slides and prints for competitions.
 The slide competitions continued to be hotly contested for a few years, with 8-9 members entering slides regularly in internal competitions until 2008, but after Projected Digital Image competitions were introduced in 2009 this interest waned, and the last slide competitions were held in 2010.

 In 2007 the AFCC Committee decided to apply for a grant to bring the club up to date with the latest digital technology.
 Application was made to “Awards for all” and after a considerable amount of paper work, which included a change to the club’s constitution, a substantial grant was finally made in 2009.
 The club is now the proud owner of a digital HD projector, laptop, loud speakers, wireless microphone, and a high tech ceiling screen.
 This represented a successful conclusion to a great deal of work from the committee, in particular Chris Stock, who led the undertaking, and David Fisher, who was chairman at the time.